annahaensch/ODyN/README.md

 ```
 ![ridge_plot.png](https://github.com/annahaensch/VaccineHesitancy/blob/main/images/ridge_plot.png?raw=true)

-Alternatively, this repository includes several built in scripts that can run simulations from the commmand line and print results to the data folder.  or example, from the top level directory, run the following
+Alternatively, this repository includes several built in scripts that can run simulations from the commmand line and print results to the data folder.
+For example, from the top level directory, run the following
 ```
 > cd scripts
-> python skewed_simulation.py
+> python accepting_simulation.py
 ```
-to produce simulation results for Montgomery County, Alabama.
+to produce simulation results for Multnomah County, Oregon.

 ## Vaccine Trend Visualizations